mothur/mothur.github.io/_wiki/cluster.fit.md

 ### Variability

-You may notice that if you run the same command multiple times for the same dataset you might get slightly different out for some distances:
+You may notice that if you run the same command multiple times for the same dataset, you might get slightly different output.

-The variability is caused by the randomization of the sequences.
+The variability is caused by randomizing the order of the sequences before clustering begins.
+You can set a seed to get reproducible results with the [`set.seed`](/wiki/set.seed) command prior to running `cluster.fit`.

 ## Revisions